 Iron River is a very small city located in the state of Michigan.
 With a population of 3,004 people and just one neighborhood, Iron River is the 274th largest community in Michigan.
-Much of the housing stock in Iron River was built prior to World War II, making it one of the older and more historic cities in the country.
+Iron River has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Iron River is a blue-collar town, with 39.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Iron River, you'll notice that it is more blue-collar than most other communities in America.
+39.25% of Iron River’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Iron River is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Iron River who work in food service (11.06%), office and administrative support (9.40%), and sales jobs (7.46%).

 Compared to the rest of the country, citizens of Iron River spend much less time in their cars: on average, their commute to work is only 18.03 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Iron River is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Iron River does not have a public transit system used by locals to get to and from work.

 The education level of Iron River citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.27% of adults 25 and older in Iron River have a college degree.